 Yes, I know that God has a plan, and this was part of His plan.
 Praise Him that He is in control and orchestrating His plan to its ultimate glorious and perfect ending.
 Yet, somehow, we are also free to choose.

-Maybe the consequences will create a “death” in that behavior to provide the seed to grow better behavior.
+Maybe the consequences become the seed that is planted to grow new behavior.

 God Rescues Souls AND Allows Sin